Taforalt: Site description

-La Grotte des Pigeons is a cave in eastern Morocco near the village of Taforalt.
+La Grotte des Pigeons is a cave in eastern Morocco near the village of Tafoughalt.
 Human occupation and natural processes in the cave have produced a 10 m thick sequence of archaeological layers dating between at least 85,000 and 10,000 years ago.
 These occupation layers include pre-Mousterian, Aterian, and Iberomaurusian lithic industries, plus an unusual non-Levallois industry between the Aterian and the Iberomaurusian dating to c.
 24,500 cal BP.
 These industries date from the Middle Stone Age and the Later Stone Age.
 Excavations of the Iberomaurusian layers dating from 15,100 to 14,000 years ago have recovered dozens of burials with some showing evidence of postmortem processing.
 Some burials suggest potential ritualistic practices, as evidenced by the inclusion of animal remains such as horns, mandibles, a hoof, and a tooth, alongside plant macro-remains like Ephedra, acorns (Quercus), and pine nuts (Pinus pinaster).
 Ephedra, known for its extensive use in traditional medicine, may have held significant importance in the burial rituals, potentially serving both symbolic and practical purposes during these activities.
 The deep and highly stratified cave floor has yielded hearths, lithics, and shell beads, among a variety of artefacts of varying ages.
 The dryness of the cave has contributed to the notable level of preservation found among the remains and artefacts.